hpyproject/hpy/docs/misc/str-builder-api.rst

-Uninitialized unicode objects are created by calling ``PyUnicode_New(size, maxchar)``, where ``maxchar`` is the maximum allowed value of each character.
+Uninitialized unicode objects are created by calling ``PyUnicode_New(size, maxchar)``, where ``maxchar`` is the maximum allowed value of a character inside the string, and determines the kind.
 So, in cases in which ``maxchar`` is known in advance, we can predict at compile time what will be the kind of the string and write code accordingly.
 E.g.:

 .. code-block:: c